Kav-K/GPTDiscord/README.md

 - **DALL-E Image Prompt Optimization** - Given some text that you're trying to generate an image for, the bot will automatically optimize the text to be more DALL-E friendly! `/dalle optimize <prompt>`

 - **Redo Requests** - A simple button after the GPT3 response or DALL-E generation allows you to redo the initial prompt you asked.
 You can also redo conversation messages by just editing your message!

+- **Automatic AI-Based Server Moderation** - Moderate your server automatically with AI!

 - Automatically re-send your prompt and update the response in place if you edit your original prompt!